soarlab/maline/emulab/README.md

     sudo prepare-node.sh

 This will install various needed software packages and prepare the machine system-wide for KVM virtualization to speed up Android Virtual Devices.
+The script will reboot the system once it is done.

 Next thing is to set up permissions on two external storage partitions: